WMU Homer Stryker MD School of Medicine

 • Engaged in their own recovery with at least two years of personal recovery.

-• Experience with street outreach.
+• Minimum three years experience with street outreach.

 LICENSES, REGISTRATIONS, CERTIFICATIONS: